 WAYNE COUNTY FAIR GROUNDS

 Break the Cycle celebrates recovery and promotes wellness with three bike routes and a 5K walk.
 The bike ride consists of either a 24-, 50- or 70-miles ride through the scenic countryside of Wayne and Holmes counties.
 Each route varies in elevation and level of fitness.
 Participants can also partake in a casual 5K walk through historic downtown Wooster and visit OneEighty's Main Office and Recovery Club.
-The event is center around the mission to reduce the stigma surrounding the issues of substance abuse and addiction and to support the treatment/prevention services offered at OneEighty.
+The event is centered around the mission to reduce the stigma surrounding the issues of substance abuse and addiction and to support the treatment/prevention services offered at OneEighty.

 OneEighty is a private, non-profit organization whose mission is to help people change direction in Wayne and Holmes counties.
 OneEighty provides services that assist individuals with Domestic Violence and Sexual Assault, Substance Abuse and Addiction, Mental Health, and Housing Services.
 Our team is also dedicated to educating our communities on prevention programs and coordinating community response to reports of sexual assault and domestic violence.
 Learn more about OneEighy at: www.one-eighty.org

 This event is SAG Supported and will have multiple rest stops available with restrooms and refreshments available to participants.
 All volunteers at the aid stations, driving for SAG or at the fairgrounds will be wearing a mask and gloves.

 The committee would like to encourage any participant participating at the Fairgrounds to wear a face mask during social situations and comply with social distancing.

 All participants participating at the fairgrounds will enjoy a free lunch after their event.
 Lunch details coming soon!

 RIDE ON will be on-site for any maintenance issues cyclist may have with their bike.